Time series 3: BBC One reveals first look at 'masterpiece' drama starring Siobhan Finneran and David Tennant

 How many episodes will it be?

 Like the previous two series, Time series 3 will be three episodes of one hour each.
-Reader, the series are never long enough.
+Yep, that’s right, the series are never long enough.

 The show will air on both BBC One, BBC iPlayer, and BritBox.
 Robert Schildhouse, President of BritBox, said: “We’re excited to partner with the BBC on this next chapter of the acclaimed series.
 It features David Tennant and Siobhan Finneran in roles we know will be powerful and unforgettable.